 Taking a concealed carry course is smart, even if it isn’t required by the state because trainers have real world experience in your area and are able to share practical advice of their own and from former students.

 What can I do to ensure I continue my training?

-With national groups like A Girl and A Gun and the Pink Pistols emerging on the scene in addition to the hundreds of long-standing sportsman’s clubs across America and no shortage of training available from coast to coast, it’s easier than ever for all gun owners to continue training and practice with their firearms!
+With national groups like A Girl and A Gun and the Pink Pistols in addition to the hundreds of long-standing sportsman’s clubs across America and no shortage of training available from coast to coast, it’s easier than ever for all gun owners to continue training and practice with their firearms.

-Get started, plug in, meet new friends, and continue advancing your skills – it’s easy and fun!
+Get started, plug in, meet new friends, and continue advancing your skills – it’s easy and it’s fun.